polterguy/polterguy.github.io/tutorials/database/index.md

 database tables, with the read endpoint being able to page and limit its result set.
 Not too bad for 50 lines of code if you ask me.

-**Notice 1** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second.
+**Notice I** - If you automatically CRUDify your database tables, the Hyperlambda generator creates its endpoint files more or less like we manually created them above, except of course it does it in 1 second automatically.

-**Notice 2** - You can add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial.
+**Notice II** - You can add authorization to your endpoints just as easily as we did in the previous _"hello world"_ tutorial, by adding the **[auth.ticket.verify]** slot to your endpoint(s).

-**Notice 3** - If you're using SQL Server instead of MySQL, simply change all occurencies of _"mysql"_ in the above code snippets to become _"mssql"_ instead.

 Now go to your _"Endpoints"_ menu item in your Magic Dashboard, and play around with your endpoints as you see fit.
+If you can't find your endpoints, you can add _"data-crud"_ as a filter.
 Try to create some few items, edit some items, delete a couple of items, and read items.
-The association between CRUD operations and endpoint verbs in the above code, is as follows in case you wonder.
+The association between CRUD operations and endpoint verbs in the above code, is as follows.

 * `POST` - Create one item
 * `GET` - Read items